Luisbaduy97/PigSkin-CNN/README.md

 # PigSkin-CNN

 <p>
-  For this project we use the <a href = 'https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000'>"Skin Cancer MNIST: HAM10000"</a> database, which consists of a set of 10,015 dermoscopic images collected by different doctors.
+  For this project we use the <a href = 'https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000' target="_blank">"Skin Cancer MNIST: HAM10000"</a> database, which consists of a set of 10,015 dermoscopic images collected by different doctors.
 Lesions are described in https://www.nature.com/articles/sdata2018161.pdf.
 The size of the original RGB images is 450x600 pixels and they were adjusted to a size of 32x32 for network training.
 </p>

 In this project, the training of a supervised learning algorithm for the classification of skin lesions was carried out.
 Some categories had few images as shown in the following figure: